 Teach tightness in the hole without significant loading:

-Many young athletes and inexperienced lifters lose lumbar stability in the bottom of the squat, bounce out of the hole, and lose spinal integrity.
+Lots of folks lose lumbar stability in the bottom of the squat, bounce out of the hole, and losing spinal integrity.
+If you feel yourself rounding forward when you squat or your hips shooting up before your chest, this could be you.

-To engrain tightness and technique in the bottom of a squat, goblet squats with a pause are perfect.
+To learn tightness and technique in the bottom of a squat, goblet squats with a pause are perfect.
 The anterior load forces anterior core engagement and abdominal bracing when the lower back is most prone to injury– the bottom of a squat.
-Adding a pause allows time to check alignment of the hip, knee, and ankle to prevent pronation/supination of the foot and valgus/varus stress on the knee.
+Adding a pause allows time to check the alignment of your hips, knees, and ankles to prevent pronation/supination of the foot and valgus/varus stress on your knees.

 How to Goblet Squat: